ocaml/dune/doc/concepts/package-spec.rst

 Attaching an element to a package means declaring to Dune that this element is part of the said package.
 The method to attach an element to a package depends on the kind of the element.
-In this sub-section, we will go through the various kinds of elements and describe how to attach each of them to a package.
+In this subsection, we will go through the various kinds of elements and describe how to attach each of them to a package.